When is the deadline for applying through ERAS?

 How are our residents evaluated?

-In addition to on-the-fly verbal feedback from attendings, at the conclusion of each rotation housestaff receive formal written evaluations from their attendings.
-They also receive anonymous written peer evaluations for rotations where this is appropriate.
-We use MedHub (residency database), where residents have immediate access to all of their evaluation information.
+In addition to regular on-the-fly verbal feedback from attendings, at the conclusion of each rotation, housestaff receive formal written evaluations from their attendings.
+They also receive anonymous written peer evaluations, student evaluations, and nursing evaluations for rotations where this is appropriate.
+We use MedHub (residency database), where residents have immediate access to all their evaluation information.
 Our Clinical Competency Committees (CCCs) review each resident's evaluations and progress in our program at least twice per year (and per ACGME requirements, assess their progress on achieving the Internal Medicine Milestones).
 Faculty on the CCCs are each assigned 5-6 housestaff for whom they closely follow evaluations and with whom they sit down twice per year for a semi-annual meeting in which they discuss feedback and input from the CCC, as well as the resident's goals for training and beyond.
 For continuity, by the conclusion of categorical residency training, each resident should have had 6 semi-annual meetings with the same CCC faculty advisor.

 Do your interns or residents work extended overnight shifts on any rotations?